unity-ai-toolkit/docs/README.md

 * a scene with existing game assets being worked on can be captured and modified into a new image.
   * ![image](Pictures/2023-08-16%20161438.png)

-### Intermediate AI Servers
+### Intermediary  AI Servers

-* To easily implement difficult functions, the Unity client does not directly call the AI server, but is carried out through an AI intermediate server.
+* To easily implement difficult functions, the Unity client does not directly call the AI server , but is carried out through an intermediary server.
+  * Unity Client -> Intermediary Servers -> Stable Diffusion Server

 * contact me if you want to build your own AI server.

 * active remote cloud server addresses